Did You Know This? Interesting Facts About Norway

 Although you’ll know it best for its iconic fjords, there’s much more to discover about Norway.
+But other than the obvious, how much do you really know about this Scandinavian country?
 Sea parrots and the Norwegian equivalent of Hay-on-Wye are just the beginning…

 Tourists get their own roads!